Payop/payop-api-doc/Checkout/createCardToken.md

 ----

 **Note:** Access to card token generation is available only upon request.
-Please contact  [PayOp support](https://payop.com/en/contact-us) if you want to use card tokenization.
+Please contact  [Payop support](https://payop.com/en/contact-us) if you want to use card tokenization.

 ----